OpenWaterFoundation/owf-learn-git/mkdocs-project/docs/resources.md

 ## Bash Utilities

-The following are useful Bash utilities.
+The following are useful `bash` utilities.
 Note that the utilities may need to be configured multiple times depending on development environment, for example for Cygwin, Linux, Git Bash.

-Use of the `git-completion.sh` and `git-prompt.sh` tools was described in the following Udacity Git training course:
+Use of the `git-completion.sh` and `git-prompt.sh` tools is described in the following Udacity Git training course:
 [Udacity:  How to Use Git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775)

 The recommendation is to put the following in the software developer's `.bashrc` file (executed for interactive shells),